-36. Online safety
+37. Online safety

 Online safety is an integral aspect of safeguarding at St John's Meads CEP, and includes acceptable use, filtering and monitoring and annual auditing.
 The online safety policy sets out the school's approach and requirements, which are also partially listed in part B of the additional guidance section at the end of this policy.
 The SWGfL online safety model policy and NSPCC guidance are also good sources of information and guidance.
+DCAT has a separate policy that covers all aspects of online safety, including acceptable use, filtering and monitoring and annual auditing.
+The policy should be tailored to reflect the individual school's context and approach.